collectionspace/cspace-ui.js/docs/developer/FileDirectory.md

 ### specs

 Contains unit tests (aka specifications).
-The `src` tree is mirrored here.
+The `src` tree is more-or-less mirrored here; there is usually a spec file for each JS file in `src`.

 ## Other Assets

-The `images` directory contains icon/logo images.
+The `images` directory contains icon and logo images.
 The `styles` directory contains stylesheets.